-The reporting entity has been defined in accordance with GASB Statement No. 14, "The Financial Reporting Entity" as amended by GASB Statement No. 39, "Determining Whether Certain Organizations Are Component Units" and GASB Statement No. 61, "The Financial Reporting Entity: Omnibus an Amendment of GASB Statements No. 14 and No. 34".
+The reporting entity has been defined in accordance with GASB Statement No. 14, "The Financial Reporting Entity" as amended by GASB Statement No. 39, "Determining Whether Certain Organizations Are Component Units" GASB Statement No. 61, "The Financial Reporting Entity: Omnibus an Amendment of GASB Statements No. 14 and No. 34" and GASB Statement No. 90, "Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61.
 The reporting entity is composed of the primary government and component units.
 The primary government consists of all funds, departments, boards and agencies that are not legally separate from the District.
 For the District, this includes general operations, food service and student related activities of the District.